williballenthin/williballenthin.com/content/posts/2024-03-20-rust-compilation-time.md

 ---
 title: "Rust compilation time"
 date: 2024-03-20T00:00:00-07:00
+draft: true
 tags:
   - rust
 ---

-Lots of chatter these few weeks about Rust compilation time and tweaks you can make to improve the developer experience.
+Lots of chatter these few weeks about Rust compilation time and tweaks you can do to improve the developer experience.
-Let's see if we can reproduce any of the results on my Rust projects.
+Let's see if we can reproduce any of the results on my primary Rust side-project, [Lancelot](https://github.com/williballenthin/lancelot).

 In summary: yes, quite a significant improvement in compilation time, especially for incremental builds.

-Key numbers for a full build:
+Key numbers (clean build):

   - baseline: 1m 34s
-  - Cranelift: 1m 02s
+  - with Cranelift: 1m 02s
-  - opt-level 1:3: 1m 33s
+  - increasing to `opt-level=3` for dependencies: 1m 33s
   - parallel frontend, two threads: 45s

-and for an incremental build:
+And for an incremental build:

   - baseline: 9.1s
-  - Cranelift, mold, opt-level 1:3: 1.7s
+  - Cranelift, mold, `opt-level={1,3}`: 1.7s

-So, a full build is about 2x faster with Cranelift, and an incremental build is about 5x faster with Cranelift and mold!
+So, a clean build is about 2x faster with Cranelift, and an incremental build is about 5x faster with Cranelift and mold!

 # Background